-ONTONAGON AREA SCHOOL, Junior-Senior EMERGENCY/ACKNOWLEDGEMENT FORM 2023-2024
+ONTONAGON AREA SCHOOL, Junior-Senior EMERGENCY/ACKNOWLEDGEMENT FORM 2024-2025

-Student Name:

-Last First
+First

-Student's Address:

-Birth Date: Grade: Cell Phone:

-List any medications studen

-List any allergies student ma y have:

-Mathan l 1
+Grade:Cell Phone:

+is taking:

-Mother:Name Home Phone Cell Phone Work Phone
+Cell Phone Work Phone

-Cen i none Work Thoric

-Address

-Father:
+-

-Name Home Phone Cell Phone Work Phone
+Home Phone Cell Phone Work Phone

-Address

-Addless

-Guardian:
+-

-Name Home Phone Cell Phone Work Phone
+Cell Phone Work Phone

-• •

-PARENT E-MAIL:

-For PowerS chool communication, att endance notices, scho ool closings/delays, s pecial events
+chool communication, attendance notices, sch ool closings/delays, s pecial events

-List one neighbor or nearby relative who will assum ie temporary care o f vour child if vou c annot be reached.
+relative who will assume temporary care o of your child if you c annot he reached

-Name: • •

-- · · · · · · · · · · · · · · · · · · · upon the school district's needs

-and extenuating circumstances call 906-813-0614.
-UAL LEARNING OPTIC
+annot be reached.

+Grade:Cell Phone: is taking: y have: Home Phone Home Phone chool communication, attendance notices, scherelative who will assume temporary care of Grade:Cell Phone:

+Note: Adjustments may be made to articles, policies and procedures as the year progresses, based upon the school district's needs and extenuating circumstances.
+For more information, call 906-813-0614.

+VIRTUAL LEARNING OPTIONS

-I am giving consent for my child he reasons for denial as stated in
+I am giving consent for my child to enroll in Virtual Learning Options if necessary and I understand the reasons for denial as stated in the 2024-2025 handbook.

-the 2023-2024 handbook.
-5 , 5 , •

-EO/PHOTO PERMISSIO
+VIDEO/PHOTO PERMISSION

-I am giving consent for a phone with media outlets including th - first and last name to be shared

-with media batiets including th e O.A.S. district internet, v website, newspapers a ina local television/10 idio stations.
+I am giving consent for a phone/image and or selected student work that includes this student with first and last name to be shared with media outlets including the O.A.S. district internet, website, newspapers and local television/radio stations.

-НА NDBOOK AGREEMEN IT
+HANDBOOK AGREEMENT

-I have read, and I understand t • gon Area Junior-Senio or High School Student Code of

-Conduct Handbook, which can A hard copy is available upon re
+I have read, and I understand the information listed in the 2024-2025 Ontonagon Area Junior-Senior High School Student Code of Conduct Handbook, which can be viewed online at www. oasd.k12.mi.us

-A flatu copy is available upon to equest from the K-12 offic .e.
+A hard copy is available upon request from the K-12 office.

-m and return it to the school office before computer privileges are given.
+Student and Parent must read and complete this form and return it to the school office before computer privileges are given.

-Please read the back as wel I.
+Please read the back as well.

-PARENT/GUARDIAN SIGNATU RE: DATE:
+PARENT/GUARDIAN SIGNATURE: DATE: ---------------------------- -------